The Web address of this article is

 role confusion, fewer social norms, and more concurrent

-adjustment tasks to master cooperatively.
+adjustment tasks to master together.

 Most new-stepfamily